LRT in

 South of Southmoor, the southbound track descends into a cut to provide a wye connection with the I-225 Corridor, avoiding grade crossings with the wye connection for the northbound track.

 The next station is Belleview with a centre and a west side platform.
 The west side platform is shared with buses.
-This station has parking for 59 vehicles, and bike rack space for 12 and bike lockers for 12.
+This station has parking for 59 vehicles, bike rack space for 12, and bike lockers for 12.

 Most of the stations south of Belleview have a single centre platform and a distinctive pedestrian bridges to cross to the east side of I-25.